-In the fall of 1976 the Maranacook Community School, serving grades 7-12 for the towns of Manchester, Mt.
-Vernon, and Wayne, as well as Readfield, opened its doors.
-The school has been "at capacity" for some time due to cumulative growth trends from the four member communities and the revised classroom size standards mandated by the state.
-Enrollments climbed substantially in the late 1990s, but have stabilized.

-A new middle school was completed in 2001, taking grades 7 and 8 out of the Community School, and grade 6 from the Elementary School.
-At the same time renovations and an addition were completed at the Community School.

-Local citizens generally consider the quality of the public schools in Readfield good.
-A 1991 survey found that more than half of the respondents (59%) were very satisfied or satisfied with the Elementary School, while less than a quarter (24%) were very dissatisfied or dissatisfied with the quality of education at the Elementary School.
-Satisfaction with the Maranacook School is also high with just under half (44%) of the survey respondents very satisfied or satisfied and 29% very dissatisfied or dissatisfied.
-These figures support similar surveys conducted in 1986 and 1987.

 Fire, Rescue, and Police Protection:

 Since 1897, when the Readfield Hook and Ladder Company was established, Readfield has relied on a volunteer Fire Department.
-Today the Fire Department is staffed by 25 members on a pay-per-call basis; it has capacity for up to 30 members.
+Today the Fire Department is staffed by approximately 25 members on a pay-per-call basis; it has capacity for up to 30 active members.
 In 2003 members logged over 1,300 hours on the job and another 1,000 hours in training and maintaining equipment and facilities; in 2007 the Department logged in 2,560 job hours and 1500 hours in training and maintenance.

-According to the Fire Chief, daytime fire coverage is inadequate and probably always will be with on-call personnel.
 Readfield has been part of a 6-town mutual aid team for over 30 years.
-Mutual aid communities – Manchester, Mount Vernon, Wayne, Vienna, and Fayette -- generally respond to calls within 15 minutes.
-The Chief sees the need for training, especially for structure fires and hazardous materials and the need to pre-plan for railroad and trucking incidents and for fire safety education.
-The Mutual Aid District is currently seeking grant funding to upgrade their communications equipment and are researching the creation of a full-time administrative assistant position for the District and to perhaps include the towns of Winthrop and Manchester.
+Mutual aid communities – Manchester, Mount Vernon, Wayne, Vienna, and Fayette -- generally respond to calls within 15 minutes. .

-The Department also includes a Path Finders first response unit with Winthrop Ambulance providing for transport of patients.
-Winthrop provides this service on an annual contract basis.
+Winthrop provides ambulance service on an annual contract basis.
 There is a need for additional trained personnel.
-Monmouth Ambulance is a backup to Winthrop, which means substantial delay if Winthrop is unavailable.
-The town is currently researching options for housing the Winthrop Ambulance Service in town full-time.

 Fire operations are housed in a 1978 building in Readfield Corner.
-The building houses 7 vehicles and provides 2 meetings spaces, which no longer fulfills the needs of the Department.
-The facility is in good condition but is used to capacity for vehicle storage.
+The building was renovated and expanded in 2020 to include a new meeting space, additional equipment bay, kitchen, day room, two bunk rooms, an equipment room, and two full bathrooms.
+The station houses 7 vehicles and several pieces of accessory equipment including a boat, trailers, and ATV.
+The facility is in good condition and has surplus capacity for both personnel and equipment needs following the expansion.
 A new generation of vehicles may be larger than the current ones.
-If the town makes the decision to go to full-time personnel, there would need to be on-site living space.
-The town is currently budgeting for fire station expansions.
+If the town makes the decision to go to full-time personnel for fire or rescue services, we are prepared to do so. .

 The Fire Department's inventory includes 7 vehicles:

-1976 heavy rescue vehicle;

 1984 Chevy forestry truck;

-1987 1,000 G.P.M. tanker/pumper;

 1988 Chevy 4x4 PU utility;

 1996 1,500 gallon tanker/pumper truck;

-2005 mini-pumper; and
+2005 mini-pumper;

+2015 16 foot aluminum boat with motor and trailer, and

+2016 Freightliner Fire Truck